LindaHa/CustomWebAPI/README.md

 How to add the module to your Kentico solution
 =======================
 1. Clone the repository to your local machine
-2. In VS reference the ```CustomWebApi.sln``` from the repository in your Kentico Web App solution (right click solution -> add -> existing project)
+2. In VS reference the ```CustomWebApi.csproj``` from the repository in your Kentico Web App solution explorer (right click solution -> add -> existing project)
 3. In VS reference the ```CustomWebApi``` project in ```CMSApp``` project (right click CMSApp project -> add -> reference -> Project tab -> check CustomWebApi)

 Example usage
 =======================
--to get JSON list of last 50 event logs Make a POST request to:
+-to get JSON list of last 50 event logs Make a GET request to:

 ```
 YOURDOMAIN/kenticoapi/system/show-eventlog